xremap/xremap/README.md

 ## Note

-xkremap is designed to have similar functionality with [Karabiner](https://github.com/tekezo/Karabiner) and [karabiner-dsl](https://github.com/k0kubun/karabiner-dsl) for Linux environments.
+xremap is designed to have similar functionality with [Karabiner](https://github.com/tekezo/Karabiner) and [karabiner-dsl](https://github.com/k0kubun/karabiner-dsl) for Linux environments.